2D inverse problem with a Foliation Condition: Ellipticity of the normal operator

-which has determinant $-\xi^2$.
-By stationary phase lemma with a non-degenerate critical point, the asymptotic behaviour of the integral as $|\xi| \rightarrow \infty$ is the same as (up to a non-zero constant factor, and use the symmetry of $\varrho_{ff}$)
+which has determinant $-\xi_{sc,0}^2$.
+So the asymptotic behaviour of the integral as $|\xi_{sc,0}| \rightarrow \infty$ is the same as (up to a non-zero constant factor, and use the symmetry of $\varrho$ with respect to the vector fiber part)